MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 ### 3. MetaMask JavaScript SDK Options

-The MetaMask JavaScript SDK Options reference can be used within the Wagmi config in the `wagmi.ts`.
+The MetaMask JavaScript SDK Options reference can be used within the Wagmi config in: `wagmi.ts`.

 In our `wagmi.ts` we can create a variable named `sdkOptions`: